-- o If José cannot swim well, he could be in a situation beyond his ability. - o If José cannot swim well, the arm floats could slip off or lose air, and José could sink.
+• If José cannot swim well, he could be in a situation beyond his skill level.

+0 If José cannot swim well, the arm floats could slip off or lose air, and José could sink.

 Colin and Shelley are walking along a river, when Shelley decides she wants to go for a swim.
 She jumps into the river.
 What might happen?